My Wings Are What??

 At that moment, completely unaware of the critical damage to their F-15 fighter, pilot Ziv Nedivi and navigator Yehoar Gal, continued as leaking fuel and vapours along the wing masked the extreme and critical damage from being seen from their cockpit vantage points.

-The F-15 then entered what seemed to be an uncontrollable spin, with Nedivi immediately slamming the throttles forward engaging the afterburners to increase airspeed.
-Amazingly the wingless Eagle, utilizing a combination of thrust and increased airspeed, regained some semblance of control.
-Basically an unprecedented procedure of turning the F-15 into a lifting body type asymmetric platform with lift generated by the large horizontal surface area of the fuselage, the stabilators, and remaining wing areas.
+The F-15 then entered what seemed to be an uncontrollable spin, with Nedivi immediately slamming the throttles forward, engaging the afterburners to increase airspeed.
+Amazingly, the wingless Eagle, utilizing a combination of thrust and increased airspeed, regained some semblance of control.
+Basically an unprecedented procedure of turning the F-15 into a lifting body type asymmetric platform with lift generated by the large horizontal surface area of the fuselage, the stabilators, and the remaining wing areas.
 Certainly never tested before...nobody is that crazy.

 At over 260 Kts, what remained of the F-15 Eagle touched down, shearing the tail hook completely torn off in the process.
 Thankfully, Ziv, utilizing whatever breaking action he could, managed to bring the F-15 to a full and complete stop only 20 ft from the end of the runway.